Walden Ridge

 Walden Ridge (or Walden's Ridge) is a mountain ridge and escarpment located in Tennessee in the United States.
-It marks the eastern edge of the Cumberland Plateau and is generally considered part of it.
+It makes up the portion of the Cumberland Plateau east of Sequatchie Valley between Raccoon Mountain and the southern edge of the central Appalachians.
 Walden Ridge is about 74 mi long, running generally north-south.
 Its highest point is at Hinch Mountain (near Crossville), which reaches 3048 ft above sea level.
-Sometimes Walden Ridge is called the Cumberland Escarpment.

 Geology

 Sequatchie Valley, a long valley in the Cumberland Plateau, is located just west of the southern part of Walden Ridge.
+The Sequatchie River runs through the valley.
 Being part of the Cumberland Plateau, Walden Ridge is also part of the Appalachian Plateau physiographic province.
-The Sequatchie River runs through the valley.
 To the east of Walden Ridge are the Ridge-and-valley Appalachians and the Tennessee River.
 Walden Ridge is significantly higher than the Cumberland Plateau, and its eastern slope, descending over 1000 ft from the plateau to the Tennessee Valley, is steep and escarpment-like.
 Geologically, Walden Ridge continues south into Georgia and Alabama as Sand Mountain.
 Walden Ridge originally extended across the present path of the Tennessee River to Sand Mountain but was eroded when the Tennessee River Gorge was formed.